boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 * **include**
 * **exclude**

-The following code is the example to filter the data of the specified date range in the other widgets:
+The following code is an example of filtering the data of the specified date range in the other widgets:

 ```js